winirarrazaval/hotel/README.md

 ### User Stories

-- As an administrator, I should be able to set different rates for different rooms
+- As an administrator, I can set different rates for different rooms

 ### Technical